TerrifiedBug/get-ip/README.md

-This is the ProjectA repository.
+This is the get-ip repository.
 Update this README with relevant project details.